msjoelin/flight-scraping/README.md

 city_data.csv
 If you wish to use other destinations, you have to search out and configure the links in the csv files
 2. Set up folder scrapedata (where scrapedata is saved)
-3. Run script flightscraping_expedia.R for scraping data.
+3. Run script flightscraping_expedia_oneway.R for scraping data.
 Parameters to be defined:
 start_date: first departure date to scrape
 end_date: last departure date to be scraped